 When you begin your estate planning, you will want to learn the basics and rules first.
-Don’t be fooled into making these assumptions, whether you’re attempting the DIY route or working with an experienced attorney.
+Don’t be fooled into making these assumptions, whether you’re attempting the DIY route or working with an experienced estate planning attorney.

 - Wills Avoid Probate – False.
 It is actually the exact opposite.
 Wills are filed and they carry out your personalized wishes through the probate or court administered process.
 Wills do allow you to make personal choices instead of NC law and allow for things to be carried out efficiently as compared to passing away without a will, but both structures take the probate path.